 Also, you can set Joomla in the languages you want right from the installation step too.
 This feature is very convenient since it won’t mess with your site’s templates or extensions.

 I have to say, when you want your website to be more complex and to have more control over it, WordPress can easily slip into a mess.
 It takes you more effort and knowledge to advance WordPress to the same level that Joomla does.

 Joomla offers its users a wide variety of custom creation methods which can be easily personalized.
-Additionally, with the rise of page builders like JSN PageBuilder, Joomla makes no stumble for you to build a perfect Joomla page.
+Additionally, with the rise of page builders like JSN PageBuilder 3, Joomla makes no stumble for you to build a perfect Joomla page.

-There are people believe that Joomla is the CMS with the capability of blog while WordPress is just blogging platform with the capability of a CMS.
-Can you guess the difference in power of the two?
+There are people believe that Joomla is the CMS with the capability of the blog while WordPress is just a blogging platform with the capability of a CMS.
+Can you guess the difference in the power of the two?

 Joomla at its heart is a content management system with many great features to make your site content as simple as a breeze.

 If you want a different layout for your page, Joomla modules will help you do that.
 Plus, if you use page builder, you can add whatever element you want inside your page just by drag-and-drop and browsing the pre-made elements in page builder.